Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 I really enjoyed this product, which is far more than just a gimmick.
 A lot of thought and care has gone into the formulation and creation of For Play’s kits.
 The quality of the chocolate, ethical credentials, and beautiful presentation really elevates them, too.

-For Play Chocolates retail for £28 per kit.
+For Play sex chocolate retails at £28 per couples’ kit.
 That’s less than you’d pay for a meal in a mid-range restaurant or about what you’d pay for a couple of drinks in a nice bar.
 Since you only need one chocolate each time, you’ll get three experiences out of one box.
 And, of course, you can continue to use the cards for as long as you like.

 A thoughtful (and tasty) romantic gift or a cute way to set aside a little “us time” with your partner.
 There’s also a 30 day satisfaction guarantee with your purchase.

-Thanks to For Play Chocolate for sending me this product to test and sponsoring this review.
+Thanks to For Play for sponsoring this review and sending me a box of their sex chocolate for couples to test.
 All views are, as always, mine.
 Professional product images by For Play and reproduced here with permission.

-An orgasm enhancer is a balm or gel that you apply to your genitals – in this case, the clitoris – to increase sensitivity.
+An orgasm enhancer is a balm, cream, or gel that you apply to your genitals to increase sensitivity.
 At least in theory and for some people, they can improve the likelihood, speed, frequency, and intensity of orgasms.
+I received Bijoux Indiscrets‘ new Aphrodisia Orgasm Enhancer to test and review.

 The Aphrodisia Orgasm Enhancer is a water-based product that contains a long list of primarily plant-based ingredients.
 I Googled the ones I’m not familiar with, and they are all generally regarded as safe for cosmetic use.
 (Though I don’t love the use of “parfum”, which is non-specific and can refer to any combination of over 3000 ingredients.
 This is standard practice for cosmetics and personal care products, unfortunately.)
 If you have allergies or sensitivities, always check the ingredients list carefully.